 Notes

-- Bars will keep for 3-4 days at room temperature in a sealed container.
+- Storage: Bars will keep for 3-4 days at room temperature in a sealed container.
 If storing in the refrigerator, allow to come to room temperature before serving.